Youth-49/2023-NPA/README.md

-## Towards Better Propagation of Non-parametric GNNs
+## NPA: Improving Large-scale Graph Neural Networks with
+Non-parametric Attention

 ### Overview

 This repo contains an example implementation of the Non-Parameter Attention (NPA) with SGC as a baseline.
 Equipped with NPA, SGC can achieve significant performance gains without losing scalability.